-All course work must be successfully completed and turned in by April 29, 2021, this includes radiographs, retakes, and community service.
-All initial chart audits must be completed by April
+All course work must be successfully completed and turned in by last week of clinic, this includes radiographs, retakes, and initial chart audits.

-29 by 10:00 am.
 Failure to complete chart audits by due date could result in receiving no credit for the patient.
-Failure to successfully complete all course requirements will result in an "F" being awarded in DHYG 2262 and dismissal from the DH program.
+Failure to successfully complete all course requirements will result in receiving an "F" in DHYG 2262 and dismissal from the DH program.
 Exclusions from this policy will be dealt with at the discretion of the program faculty.